Understanding EEAT and YMYL: how to optimize content and build trust

-Google rewards sites that produce high-quality content because they tend to have the best answers to relevant queries.
-The two primary concepts that Google uses to assess content quality and value to readers are EAT and YMYL.
-In this article, we’ll take a look at both of these concepts and learn how they can affect rankings.
+Google recognizes and rewards sites that produce high-quality content, as they often provide the most relevant answers to user queries.
+The two primary concepts that Google uses to assess content’s overall quality and value are EEAT and YMYL.
+In this article, we’ll take a look at both concepts and learn how they can affect rankings.

-EAT is an acronym for Expertise, Authoritativeness, and Trustworthiness.
-It is a combination of specific signals that Google considers when evaluating page trust and quality.
-EAT is foundational to Google’s Quality Rating Guidelines.
+EEAT (or Double-E-A-T) is an acronym for Experience, Expertise, Authoritativeness, and Trustworthiness.
+It is a combination of specific signals that Google considers when evaluating pages for their level of trust and quality.
+EEAT is foundational to Google’s Quality Rating Guidelines.

-This indicator signals to Google that the content creator in question is a competent professional with proven experience—or isn’t.
-Google favors content written by subject matter experts—people with a deep understanding and experience in a given topic.
-Google’s raters will quite literally scour the internet for background information on authors and their publications, even when the publication is on a general topic, like a culinary blog post.
+This indicator signals to Google that the content creator is or isn’t a competent professional with proven experience.
+Google favors content written by subject matter experts, which are people who have a deep understanding of and experience in a given topic.
+Google’s raters will quite literally scour the internet for background information on authors and their publications, even in cases where the publication covers a broad topic.

-EAT incentivizes authors to demonstrate their expertise, authoritativeness, and trustworthiness, especially when writing about legal, financial, or medical topics.
-For example, medical advice should be written or produced by people or organizations with appropriate medical expertise or accreditation.
+EEAT incentivizes authors to demonstrate their experience, expertise, and authoritativeness, especially when writing about legal, financial, or medical topics.
+For example, medical advice should be written or produced by individuals or organizations with appropriate medical expertise or accreditation.

 This leads us to Google’s other important concept—YMYL.
 Let’s find out what it is.